SiliconLabs/wiseconnect/examples/snippets/ble/ble_accept_list/readme.md

 This enumerates the remote devices that are allowed to communicate with the local device.
 The Accept List can restrict which device are allowed to connect to other device.

-If it is not, it wont connect.
-Once the address was saved, the connection with that device is going to be an auto connection establishment procedure.
+If it is not added to accept list,connection is not established.
+Once the address is saved, the connection with that device is going to be an auto connection establishment procedure.

 This means that the Controller autonomously establishes a connection with the device address that matches the address stored in the Accept List.